-- The Portuguese Bar Association. - The Association of International Petroleum Negotiators. - Board Member of World Initiative of Mining Lawvers (2014-2016). - Chairman of the Portuguese Law Firms Association (2014-2016).
+- The Portuguese Bar Association. - The Association of International Petroleum Negotiators. - Board of World Initiative of Mining Lawyers (2014-2016). - Chairman of the Portuguese Law Firms Association (2014-2016).

-Marília Frias

-Vieira de Almeida & Associados, Sociedade de Advogados, SP RL Av.
+Marília Frias VdA Vieira de Almeida Av.
 Eng.
-Duarte Pacheco, 26 1070-110 Lisbon Portugal mxf@angolacounsel.com
+Duarte Pacheco, 26 1070-110 Lisbon Portugal

-Tel: +351 21 311 3361 Email: mxf@vda.pt
+Tel: +351 21 311 3361 Email: mxf@vda.pt mxf@angolacounsel.com URL: www.vda.pt

-=maii: mxt@vaa.pt

-URL: www.vda.pt

-Marília joined Vieira de Almeida & Associados in 2015.
-She is a senior associate in the Projects - Infrastructure, Energy & Natural Resources practice group and has a wide experience in advising clients in the mining sector and energy sector (mainly upstream oil & gas and electricity), as well as on corporate and commercial matters in various jurisdictions, particularly in Angola and Portugal.
+Marília joined VdA Vieira de Almeida in 2015.
+She is a senior associate in the Projects-Infrastructure, Energy & Natural Resources practice group and has extensive experience in advising clients in the mining sector and energy sector (mainly upstream oil & gas and electricity), as well as on aviation, corporate and commercial matters in various jurisdictions, in particular in Angola and Portugal.